Walkthrough

 uv run experimaestro run-experiment --workdir $HOME/experiments ...

-Generating a launcher file (single host)
+1. Generating a launchers file (single host)

 If you run on your laptop / a single machine, experimaestro can auto-detect your hardware (CPU, CUDA GPUs, Apple Silicon MPS) and generate a launchers.py for you: